 In exceptional cases relating to a disability, where more than one school in the county can meet the child's specific needs, a clear and compelling case can be made for the "nearest" school with the relevant facilities, environment or location.
 You must clearly explain why attendance at the "nearest" school with these facilities is essential.
 Applications under Rule 2 can only be considered when supported by a recent letter from a professional involved with the child or family, for example a doctor, psychologist or police officer.
 The supporting evidence needs to demonstrate why only one named school can meet the social/medical needs of the child.

-Applications for children who were not "looked after" immediately before being adopted or made the subject of a child arrangement order or special guardianship order may be made under this rule.
+Applications for children previously "looked after" but not meeting the specific criteria outlined in Rule 1, may be made under this rule.